quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 should be logged or used, and which event should take precedence if e.g., both are present and provide conflicting information.

-To aid in this decision making, we recommend that each event SHOULD have an "importance indicator" with one of three values, in decreasing order of importance and expected usage:
+To aid in this decision making, each event SHOULD have an "importance indicator" with one of three values, in decreasing order of importance and expected usage: